 • Offering electronics recycling events;

 These are just some of the ways we demonstrate our commitment to this work.
 If you would like to be part of these efforts please let us know.
-Parishioners serving as the group’s conveners are Sue Wootton and Bill Gray; the staff liaison is Anna Jones.
+Parishioners serving as the group’s conveners are Bill Gray and Bill Davis; the staff liaison is Anna Jones.

 Solar panels on top of parish house at St. Stephen's Church in Richmond, Virginia